 Automobile Association, which undertook benchmarking of each state’s compliance

-with the National Road Safety Strategy 2011-2020, revealed more recent
+with the National Road Safety Strategy 2011-2020, has revealed more recent

-This 38.7% increase saw Tasmania sit above the NRSS target
+This 25% decrease sees Tasmania sit ahead of the NRSS target

-for road crash fatalities, which is a reduction of 30% of fatalities and
+for road crash fatalities for the second successive quarter, which is a reduction of 30% of fatalities and